MarcL/marclittlemore.com/src/posts/2024/2024-03-05-automatic-netlify-rebuilds.md

     url: https://unsplash.com/@echaparro
 ---

-## Introduction

 I laugh every year when I see this meme about updating your website footer:

 https://twitter.com/iamdevloper/status/1212320688050229249

-Many developers have come from the world of Wordpress where using PHP to dynamically update the year in the footer is common.
-As PHP is a server-side language, you're constantly rebuilding the page when someone requests a URL when you often don't need to.
+If you're a developer who has come from the world of Wordpress where using PHP to dynamically update the year in the footer then I'm sure you're wondering what the fuss is about.
+As PHP is a server-side language, you're constantly rebuilding a page when someone requests a URL.

 But if you have a static site then your code only updates when you build it manually and redeploy the latest version.
-If you have dynamic content on the page, then you have to remember to rebuild the site when the data changes or use some client-side JavaScript.
+If you have dynamic content on the page, such as a year in your footer, then you have to remember to rebuild the site when the data changes or maybe use some client-side JavaScript.

-Or you could just rebuild it automatically. :robot:
+This site is generated with [11ty](https://www.11ty.dev/) which is staticly generated so I need to remember to rebuild my site each year if I want to do something like update my footer.
+But clicking on a deploy button in the Netlify dashboard is a bit of a faff and I'm likely to forget to do it.
+So why not automate it? 🤖

 ## Let's start automating

 My original plan for rebuilding my sites was to trigger this rebuild via a cron service, like [cron-job.org](https://cron-job.org/en/) or [Easy Cron](https://www.easycron.com/) or automation platform like [Zapier](https://zapier.com).

-I tried using the automation service [make.com](https://make.com) to schedule a yearly rebuild of my site to update the footer.
-However, I soon hit the limits of their free tier which only allows 2 scenarios and I wanted to update multiple websites.
-You could bundle the rebuild requests into a single scenario and update each site in a sequence, but then you lack single responsibility and it's harder to debug if anything goes wrong with a single update.
+I tried using the automation service [make.com](https://make.com) to schedule the yearly rebuild of my site.
+However, I soon hit the limits of their free tier which only allows 2 "scenarios" (a set of automation steps) and I wanted to update multiple websites.
+You could bundle multiple rebuild requests into a single scenario and update each site in a sequence, but then you lack single responsibility and it's harder to debug if anything goes wrong with a single update.

-Instead, I decided to use [Netlify](https://www.netlify.com/).
+So as my site was already hosted there, I decided to use [Netlify](https://www.netlify.com/).

+_Disclaimer: I am a Senior Software Engineering Manager at Netlify but I've used their platform for years before I worked there._

 ## Using Netlify to rebuild your site

-_Disclaimer: I work for Netlify but I've used their platform for years before I worked there._

 I host all of my sites on Netlify and have done for a long time.
-Netlify provides you with the ability to rebuild your site via a [webhook](https://en.wikipedia.org/wiki/Webhook) - a HTTP POST request which allows you to kick-off a new build and deployment of your site.
+Netlify provides you with the ability to rebuild your site via a [build hook](https://docs.netlify.com/configure-builds/build-hooks/).
+This is special kind of [webhook](https://en.wikipedia.org/wiki/Webhook), a function that responds to a HTTP POST request, which allows you to kick-off a new build and deployment of your site.

 While there are plenty of other options for running scheduled tasks, I thought I'd just move over to using Netlify's [scheduled functions](https://docs.netlify.com/functions/scheduled-functions/) to automate this.
-This has the advantage of me having complete control over the code and when the rebuild happens.
-I can add in any additional notifications, like messaging me on Slack or Telegram, and it allows me to commit it to my site's repository as part of the infrastructure - [infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
+This has the advantage of having complete control over the code and when the rebuild happens.
+I can also add in any additional notifications, like sending me a message on Slack or Telegram, and it allows me to commit it to my site's repository as part of the infrastructure, known as [infrastructure as code (IaC)](https://en.wikipedia.org/wiki/Infrastructure_as_code).
 This allows me to version my scheduled tasks along with the code and stops me from having to remember which service I used to rebuild the site.

 This approach is easy to implement, even for beginners with no prior experience with Netlify functions.
 So, buckle up and get ready to make website maintenance easy with the power of automation!